Justinliu1119/Justinliu1119.github.io/content/research/_index.md

-#### 📝  USC Khajavikhan Acoustic Lens Research Lab
+#### 📝  Khajavikhan Optics and Photonics Groups
 Aug.
-2022-May 2023, Los Angeles, CA
-Research Assistant | Advisor: Prof. Mercedeh Khajavikhan.
+2022-May 2023,  University of Southern California Research Assistant | Advisor: Prof. Mercedeh Khajavikhan.

 - Coupled laser beam into an optical fiber and designed precise housing for fiber-transducer alignment, utilizing techniques in Gaussian beam propagation(beam waist optimization and mode matching) which has contributed to: